Environmental enrichment for pigs

 Despite many years of genetic selection, pigs are naturally curious animals that are still motivated to explore their environment as they would in their natural woodland habitat.

 Hunger is not the only motivation for this behaviour; even pigs fed ad libitum perform exploratory activities.

 If there is nothing to explore in a pen, pigs often redirect their exploratory behaviour towards pen fixtures and pen mates, which can lead to tail and ear biting.

-Why environmental enrichment is so important
+Why is environmental enrichment important?

 There are many reasons to enrich the environment of pigs:

 - To reduce the frequency of abnormal behaviour (tail biting, biting, aggression)

 - To increase the pigs’ ability to deal with challenges in a much more normal way